The Three Stages of Editing (and Nine Handy Do-it-Yourself Tips)

 #1: Make Your Words Pull Their Weight

 If you have a tendency to be a little wordy (I know I do!) then the editing stage is where you make sure every word pulls its weight.
-Cut out sentences or phrases that add nothing, or that are unnecessarily repetitive.
+Watch out for common sentence-level mistakes, like awkward or clumsy phrasings.
 Look for strong verbs and precise words that say exactly what you mean.

 Adjectives and adverbs are definitely allowed, whatever some writers might tell you … but do be careful that you’re not over-using them.